raphaellith/Typewriters-to-Belie-Format/_posts/2025-03-03-Zipfs-Law-On-Tau-Manifesto.md

 #### The second piece of the puzzle: The Tau Manifesto

-In June 2010, American physicist Michael Hartl published the famous [Tau Manifesto](https://tauday.com/tau-manifesto){:target="_blank"}.
-There, he claims that "the natural choice for the circle constant is the ratio of a circle's circumference not to its diameter, but to its radius".
+In June 2010, American physicist Michael Hartl published the famous [Tau Manifesto](https://tauday.com/tau-manifesto){:target="_blank"}, in which he claims the following:

+> The natural choice for the circle constant is the ratio of a circle's circumference not to its diameter, but to its radius.
+> <div style="text-align: right">(from <i>The Tau Manifesto</i>)</div>

 In other words, Hartl argues that it is more reasonable to use the constant

 $$
 \tau = \frac{\text{circumference}}{\text{radius}} = 6.28318\cdots